123pyLeo/123pyLeo.github.io/publications.md

 - FASR-Net: Unsupervised Shadow Removal Leveraging Inherent Frequency Priors

-To address the challenges posed by shadows in various applications, we introduce **FASR-Net**, an unsupervised Frequency Aware Shadow Removal Network.
-Existing unsupervised methods have limitations, but FASR-Net leverages the inherent frequency characteristics of shadow regions to overcome these challenges.

-**Wavelet Attention Downsampling Module (WADM)** in FASR-Net integrates wavelet-based image decomposition and deformable attention.
-This module breaks down images into frequency components, enhancing shadow details in specific bands.
-In addition, the network introduces several innovative loss functions: the **frequency loss** captures image component details, the **brightness-chromaticity loss** references the chromaticity of shadow-free regions, and the **alignment loss** ensures smooth transitions between shadowed and shadow-free areas.

-We validate the effectiveness of FASR-Net through extensive experimental results on the **AISTD** and **SRD** datasets, demonstrating superior shadow removal performance compared to existing methods.
-Notably, it outperforms previous unsupervised methods and even some supervised ones in certain metrics.
-Ablation studies further confirm the critical role of each network component.
+We propose **FASR-Net**, an unsupervised Frequency Aware Shadow Removal Network, to tackle the challenges of shadow removal by exploiting the frequency characteristics of shadow regions.
+FASR-Net features a **Wavelet Attention Downsampling Module (WADM)** that integrates wavelet-based image decomposition and deformable attention to enhance shadow detail.
+It introduces innovative loss functions, including **frequency loss**, **brightness-chromaticity loss**, and **alignment loss**, to improve shadow removal.
+Experimental results on the **AISTD** and **SRD** datasets show that FASR-Net outperforms existing unsupervised and some supervised methods, with ablation studies confirming the importance of each component.

 <br>